Unsanctioned/ks-notify/README.md

 * edit config/index.js and set your Kickstarter and Slack information
 * Add a crontab entry to run periodically: node ksnotify.js

+Setting up your Slack webhook:

+* Go to your Slack administrative webpage (https://<workspace>.slack.com/admin
+* Select the "Configure Apps" option in the left-side menu
+* Select "Custom Integrations"
+* Click on "Incoming WebHooks"
+* Click the "Add to Slack" button
+* Choose your settings and Save Settings.
+The channel and username that you select can be changed in the configuration (above).
+* Copy the Webhook URL
+* Enter the Webhook URL into your index.json configuration file